 - Clean your tongue regularly by using a toothbrush or a tongue scraper

 - See Dr. Fuller for routine dental exams

 Digital X-rays and Dental Records

-In our office we use digital radiography that allows us to take x-rays using up to 90% less radiation than conventional film x-rays.
-Using this technology, we are able to take an x-ray of your mouth by using a small sensor that records the image of your teeth and sends it to a computer.
+In our office we use digital radiography that allows us to take x-rays using less radiation than conventional film x-rays.
+Using this technology, we are able to take an x-ray of your teeth by using a small sensor that records the image of your teeth and sends it to a computer.
 The result is a highly detailed image of your mouth that can easily be enhanced to diagnose dental concerns and determine the very best treatment for each individual case.

 Digital dental records allow us to easily and quickly assess your current oral health before you even sit down in the chair.
 Digital dental record technology is drastically impacting dental practices by removing paperwork and filing cabinets, thereby helping the environment and making it easier to transfer dental records in case the patient is referred to a specialist.